Support The Crespogram

 PHOTOS OF THE NIGHT - THE THRILL IS GONE

-It's been 8 months since Commissioner "Comemierda" Carollo came up with his personal Little Havana Flag and engaged in some gangster maneuvers to take away the Viernes Culturales (Last Friday Of The Month) event from the group that had been doing it for almost 20 years because local Little Havana businessman Bill Fuller wasi involved with the group.
+It's been 8 months since Commissioner "Comemierda" Carollo came up with and engaged (Last Friday Of The Month) event from the group that had been doing it for almost 20 years because local Little Havana businessman Bill Fuller wasi involved with the group.

 In the beginning, the Friday night event was a big deal because Carollo had done some sort of private deal with the owner of America TeVe, who supposedly footed the bill for the event so that he could then use it as special event programming for his station, but even then there were rumors that some hanky-panky had taken place using money from the Bayfront Park Trust funding of the city's annual New Year's Eve event to cover the talent costs for the performers who entertained at that event and then showed up in Little Havana the following month.

 It was evident after the first couple months that the attendance was dropping off, and at the last event held on July 26th, the thrill had gone as evidenced by both the way the event was being staged, by the lack of TV coverage and by the low turnout.